|

 Nguyen Uprising--1917--As

-the province of Thai Nguyen and held the town of Thai Nguyen
+in the province of Thai Nguyen and held the town of Thai

-for several day before the French put down the rebellion and
+Nguyen for several day before the French put down the

 The